July 14–20, 2024

 An exciting experience now in its 37th summer, this workshop provides America’s most talented high school writers with the opportunity to work in intensive, small-group workshops led by nationally recognized authors.

-Experienced writers entering 11th or 12th grade in the fall of 2020—and this summer only, students entering 10th grade in the fall of 2020—are eligible to attend the 2020 Summer Writers Workshop.
-Please submit a nonreturnable writing portfolio containing 5–6 poems or 6–8 pages of fiction or creative nonfiction as part of the registration process.
+Experienced writers entering 11th or 12th grade in the fall of 2021 are eligible to attend the 2021 Summer Writers Workshop.
+Participants will be required to submit a writing portfolio containing 5–6 poems or 6–8 pages of fiction or creative nonfiction as part of the registration process.

 Here’s what you can expect: